yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/functions/index.md

 ## Call a Function

 We have a really nice function written, but we need to **call** it for it to run.
-The great thing about functions is you can decide when they do their job.
+The great thing about functions is you, as the developer, can decide when they do their job.
 Maybe we only want one certain function to run when a user interacts with our site in a specific way.
 This puts us in complete control.

 ```swift
 func walkDog() {